camperaid/watest/README.md

 - `--debunk` to enable debunk mode which will run a test the number of times or until it fails whichever is first
 - `-v` or `--verify` to re-run failing tests
 - `--timeout` to set up a custom timeout for webdriver tests, for example, to break wd condition early

-Pre-defined webdrivers:

-- `chrome` to run tests in Chrome
-- `chrome-mobile` to run tests in Chrome on iPhone
-- `firefox` to run tests in Firefox